To create a peaceful world by teaching Adlerian social and emotional life skills for respectful relationships.

 Likewise, applied in the school setting, Positive Discipline educates teachers about the importance of belonging and significance, respect for all people, encouragement, strategies for reducing misbehavior, and the development of problem solving and communication skills for students and staff.
 One key component is regularly scheduled Class Meetings which provide a problem solving forum and reduce the number of interruptions to teaching time.
 Positive Discipline materials provide teachers with specific lessons to use with children from preschool to high school age to teach healthy self-discipline.
 Teachers report they enjoy teaching more because Positive Discipline promotes better discipline in their classrooms and more cooperation among students, thereby providing more teaching time.

 Child Care Centers, After School Programs and other community agencies also benefit from the use of the same Positive Discipline approaches.
 A wide range of books and manuals addressing child development, Positive Discipline principles and special family situations is available.
 Typical book titles include Positive Discipline for Preschoolers, Positive Discipline for Teenagers, Positive Discipline in the Classroom, and Positive Discipline: A Teacher’s A to Z Guide.

-The Corporation, Positive Discipline Association, exists to strengthen families, schools, and communities.
-It provides training for trainers who educate parents (including foster parents and house parents for residential settings), teachers, administrators and other helping professionals.
+The Positive Discipline Association is a non-profit organization that strengthen families, schools, and communities with training for trainers who educate parents (including foster parents and house parents for residential settings), teachers, administrators and other helping professionals.
 It provides training materials and follow-up services.
 All the work is based upon Adlerian/Dreikursian principles for issues relating to parenting, guidance, discipline, relationships, communication skills, and team building.
 Specific target groups for workshops or trainings include, but are not limited to: